 You don’t have to be a workaholic to be productive.

 For many years I wondered if it was possible for an owner of a growing company to take a vacation.
-I don’t mean just taking a vacation — that simply requires a car and a destination — ratherenjoying a vacation.
+I don’t mean just taking a vacation — that simply requires a car and a destination — rather, I mean enjoying a vacation.

-With all this under consideration, these responsibilities don’t have to weigh on you every minute of every day.
+With all this considered, these responsibilities don’t have to weigh on you every minute of every day.
+With the right people and systems, your business can survive — and even thrive — while you are away enjoying life.

 Over the last few years I’ve instilled new habits into my home and work life.
 These habits have given me a freedom to explore and define the business without getting stuck in it.
 It gave me my weekends back, and has allowed me to enjoy vacations.